 Pre-lab discussion

 Students should use, or at least refer to, their original lab notes from Unit 1 Observation Stations Activity, adding observations about how the amount of energy stored in each of the various storage modes changes during their observation of the event at each station.
-Have them review their Energy Pie Charts from Unit 1, Worksheet 2 thinking about how energy is stored at multiple time points: at the beginning, at one or more points during the event and at the end.
+Have them review their Energy Pie Charts and State Diagrams from Unit 1, Worksheet 2 thinking about how energy is stored at multiple time points: at the beginning, at one or more points during the event and at the end.
 Then students should be directed to think about how (mechanisms and processes) energy transfers are occurring either within the system or between the system and the surroundings.

 Lab performance notes